 - Ayuntamiento de Cadìz: magnificent architecture that was built in two stages.

 - Mueso Historico Municipal: It has a model of Cadìz city from 1799.

 - Genovès Park: largest green area in the town, botanical garden.

 There are a lot of things you can see and do around Cadìz.
 Here a small selection:

 - Seville: You can take a day trip to Seville and explore historical beauty.
 You can find many train connections from Cadìz to Seville.

-Activities in Cadìz in the winter
+Activities in Cadìz in the fall, winter, or spring

 Cadìz is a lively town with a lot of activities: